Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/nginx.md

 * `identifier_cache_size`: Number of cached id
 * `identifier_timeout`: Timout of each assigned id

 Default value are recommanded for the above fields.
-In particular for `identifier_timeout`, it is not recommanded to set a big value considering the security issues.
+In particular for `identifier_timeout`, it is not recommanded to set a big value **considering the security issues**.

 **Except of this, other fields are recommanded to use the default values.**